rokicki/dots_and_triangles/README.md

 #### Try the game yourself!

-I've put a simple [JavaScript version of this game](https://tomas.rokicki.com/dottri.html) if you want to try to beat the computer.
+I've put up a simple [JavaScript version of this game](https://tomas.rokicki.com/dottri.html) if you want to try to beat the computer.
 It's harder than it looks!